 - Optional: Use the textbox to add the desktopApplication path if you want to add a desktopApplication to the taskbar.

 - Optional: Check the custom taskbar combobox to check the items you have added.

 - Click Create config profile.

-- The policy has now been created in MEM.
+- The policy has now been created in Intune.

-- Navigate to MEM and assign the policy to a couple of test devices.
+- Navigate to Intune and assign the policy to a couple of test devices.

-The Import XML button is used to import and upload an already existing XML to MEM.
+The Import XML button is used to import and upload an already existing XML to Intune.